HomeTriviaFood & CultureKofta

 ✓ TRUE

-Historical records trace kofta to Persian cuisine, where minced meat was pounded and spiced, later spreading to India and the Levant.
+Food historians trace kofta to ancient Persian cuisine, where minced meat was seasoned and shaped into balls.
+The name derives from the Persian verb 'kuftan' (to grind), and the dish later spread to India and the Levant.

 5.